 - Get the tone right

-There’s a fine line between marketing emails that add value and are welcomed by the recipient, and ‘spam’ or junk mail which will be deleted immediately.
-Don’t go over the top with exclamation marks and wild claims.
-Try to use a friendly, authoritative, but not arrogant tone.
-Your goal is to get the customer on your side and keep them there.
+There’s a thin line between marketing emails that provide value and are welcomed by the recipient and’spam’ or garbage mail, which is quickly deleted.
+Don’t use exclamation points or make outrageous claims.
+Use a friendly, authoritative tone that isn’t arrogant.
+Your goal is to win the customer over and keep them on your side.

 - Offer something of value

-There’s nothing wrong with simply listing your products and their prices.
-That’s useful information for people who are already looking to buy.
-But you can go further, to convert those who are undecided.
-Offer discounts for people ordering in response to your email.
-Two-for-one deals, discounts on multiple purchases, free shipping for orders over a certain value – there are plenty of ways to add value and get your customers to spend more.
+It’s fine to simply mention your products and their prices.
+For those who are already seeking to buy, this is useful information.
+However, you can go even further to persuade those who are undecided.
+Offer discounts to individuals who order after receiving your email.
+There are many methods to provide value and encourage your customers to spend more.
+Two-for-one deals, discounts on multiple purchases, free shipping for orders over a certain amount – there are many ways to add value and encourage your consumers to spend more.

 - Track email responses